 In September 1971, Naranjo initiated his own spiritual study group, Seekers After Truth (SAT), which lasted for 18 months.
 He required participants to sign confidentiality agreements, similar to Ichazo's request for the Arica, Chile group.
 However, two individuals, Kathleen Speeth of Berkeley, California (his girlfriend during the SAT groups) and a Jesuit, Fr.
 Robert Ochs, who taught the Enneagram at Loyola University, Chicago, broke their confidentiality agreements.

-In the 1980s, Oscar Ichazo sued Robert Ochs from Loyola, Kathy Speeth, and authors Maria Beesing, Robert Nogosek, Patrick O'Leary, and Helen Palmer for copyright infringement.
-Since he was unaware of 3Types (Tritype®) or Ichazo’s Trifix, these aspects were not part of his Enneagram dissemination.
-Nevertheless, he did introduce the Subtypes.
+In the 1980s, Oscar Ichazo sued Robert Ochs from Loyola, Kathy Speeth, and authors Maria Beesing, Robert Nogosek, Patrick O'Leary, and Helen Palmer for copyright infringement, which was finally resolved in the early 1990s.

-To validate these statements, I distributed all six pages related to their primary Enneagram type, including all three instinctual types: self-preserving, social, and sexual.
+To validate these statements, she distributed all six pages related to their primary Enneagram type, including all three instinctual types: self-preserving, social, and sexual.
 I also provided pages for their three instincts concerning their wing types.

 Participants were instructed to: